 The Public Works Department has organized the equipment into seven major routes for routine operations.
 During very heavy snowfalls, the road grader may be used on an eighth route in the northeast quadrant to free up one additional dump truck to assist in clearing other priority routes.
-In general, two heavy-duty dump trucks (7 cy) plow and spread sand on the gravel roads and certain designated paved roads, three heavy-duty dump trucks (7 cy) and three medium duty dump trucks (3 cy) plow and spread salt on the paved roads.
+In general, two heavy-duty dump trucks (one 7 cy and one 14 cy capacity) plow and spread sand on the gravel roads and certain designated paved roads, three heavy-duty dump trucks (7 cy) and three medium duty dump trucks (3 cy) plow and spread salt on the paved roads.
 The routes are described in section 2, Appendix D. Each complete route for a single truck is approximately 35 miles in length and takes in excess of four hours to complete, once a major snow event is over.